Plus be mentored by a professional documentary filmmaker.

 Record superior sound for your film with new microphones courtesy of RØDE Microphones.

-Protect your gear with a specialised camera bag from Lowepro and accessories from Langly.
+Protect your gear with a specialized camera bag from Lowepro and accessories from Langly.

-As always, travel insurance for the trip provided by World Nomads.
+As always, travel insurance for the trip will be provided by World Nomads.

 Interview an adventurer or inspiring traveler and bring their compelling travel story to life.

 Please make sure your video is publicly accessible.

 Fill in your personal details so we know how to contact you should you make the shortlist.

 Jenny is an award-winning filmmaker widely known for her conservation films.
 Her work has been screened at a number of film festivals worldwide and her clients include the likes of National Geographic, Sony and Patagonia.